SAM TTS - Online Voice GeneratorSAM TTS

 The original GoAnimate platform no longer offers its classic text-to-speech voices since rebranding to Vyond.
 However, you can use this free online GoAnimate voice generator to recreate those exact voices.
 GoAnimate used SAPI4 voices (Microsoft Sam, Mike, and Mary), which are the same voices available on this page.
 Simply select a character, type your text, and click Speak.

-What happened to GoAnimate voices?
+What happened to GoAnimate text to speech?

 When GoAnimate rebranded to Vyond in 2018, it removed the classic SAPI4 text-to-speech voices (Microsoft Sam, Mike, Mary) and replaced them with modern commercial TTS engines.
 The classic robotic voices that defined GoAnimate's 'grounded videos' era are no longer available on Vyond.
 This online generator recreates those original voices using the same SAPI4 speech engine.